10 Sep Negative space drawing; how to use it

 If you can ensure that by looking at this space and shape you get this right, this will in turn lead to you getting the placement of the elbow correct in relation to the waist.
 If you have this negative space wrong then this might lead to the elbow being too high up or low down.

 Can you see any other negative spaces in this drawing?
-We've highlighted one other one but there's lots of other useful ones to look at (around the head and shoulders on left and right, between left arm and body, under left knee and floor, around the toes and left knee).
+We’ve highlighted one other one but there are lots of other useful ones to look at (around the head and shoulders on left and right, between left arm and body, under left knee and floor, around the toes and left knee).

-Why not view your subject from this kind of perspective next time you're drawing to see if it helps you to accurately draw the object/subject?
-We've got some great examples of negative space drawing that is just what is says, drawing the negative space, not the object/subject on our Pinterest eCourse Drawing page.
+Why not view your subject from this kind of perspective next time you’re drawing to see if it helps you to accurately draw the object/subject?
+We’ve got some great examples of negative space drawing that is just what it says, drawing the negative space, not the object/subject on our Pinterest eCourse Drawing page.